SofiaPapacharalampous/amount/README.md

 ----------------

-The function amount takes as argument the total number of packages of the product, and returns the total cost resulting from the shopping policy of the chain store.
+The function "amount" takes as argument the total number of packages of the product, and returns the total cost resulting from the shopping policy of the chain store.